Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 📊 It also includes some (very cool) algorithms for analyzing those skeletons, which were mostly developed by other (very cool) people<sup id="a1">[1](#f1)</sup><sup>,</sup><sup id="a2">[2](#f2)</sup>.
 The focus is on measuring cost-performance trade-offs and Pareto optimality in RSA networks.

 ⚠️ This is very much a work-in-progress!
-These are custom scripts written for a small, ongoing research project — so all code is provided as-is.
+These are custom scripts written for an ongoing research project — so all code is provided as-is.

 🔨 That said, if you're interested in tinkering with the code, enjoy!
 PRs are always welcome.
 And please reach out with any comments, ideas, suggestions, or feedback.